jgergic/gooddata.github.com/_includes/loading-data.md

-# Loading Data into GoodData in 10 minutes
+# Loading Data into GoodData Using Command Line

 Step-by-step tutorial is below the screencast.